griffinmacias/fiboNumberThing/README.md

-I know it can definitely optimized.
+I know it can definitely be optimized.
 But it seems to still working right?